ivanchromjak/jekyll-theme-eon/theme-docs.md

     title:        Support
     avatar:       avatar-evan.png
 ```
-Use the following include to add a team members to a page:
+Use the following include to add team members to a page:
 {% raw %}
 ```yml
 {% include